 - Disinfecting Vinegar Rinse

-Long coated dogs are prone to having hairballs.
-Aside from constant licking and self-grooming, there is also an underlying cause to this such a moisture-deficient diet or GI tract problem.
+Long-coated dogs are prone to having hairballs.
+Aside from constant licking and self-grooming, there is also an underlying cause to this such as a moisture-deficient diet or GI tract problem.

 - Supplement with Omega-3 as this can help improve the condition of the skin and fur of your dog

-- Add a good quality source of enzyme to your dog's diet
+- Add a good quality source of the enzyme to your dog's diet

 - Brush your dog's fur regularly